MatheusLeiteCarneiro/EmployeeAPI/README.md

 - **Mockito**
 - **H2 In-Memory Database** for DAO testing

 Testing strategy:

-- DAO tested with real H2 database
+- **DAO:** Tested with a real H2 in-memory database to validate SQL queries.
-- Service layer tested with mocked DAO
+- **Service:** Tested with a mocked DAO to validate business rules.
-- Controller tested with mocked Service and HTTP objects
+- **Controller:** Tested by mocking the `ServletContext` lifecycle to validate actual JSON serialization/deserialization and HTTP status codes.

 ---